Modulating near-field thermal transfer through temporal drivings: a quantum many-body theory: Abstract

 \section{Abstract}

-The traditional approach to studying near-field thermal radiation is based on fluctuational electrodynamics.
+The traditional approach to studying near-field thermal transfer is based on fluctuational electrodynamics.
 However, this approach may not be suitable for nonequilibrium states due to dynamic drivings.
-In our work, we propose a theoretical formalism that describes near-field radiative heat transfer in the presence of periodic time modulations.
-We utilize the machinery of nonequilibrium Green's function to derive general expressions for the radiative energy current in Floquet space.
-Using our theoretical framework, we specifically investigate the scenario of periodically driving the electronic reservoir.
-The external drivings create a nonequilibrium state, which gives rise to various effects such as heat-transfer enhancement, heat-transfer suppression, and radiative cooling.
-To illustrate these phenomena, we conduct numerical calculations on a system of Coulomb-coupled quantum dots.
+In our work, we introduce a theoretical framework to describe the phenomenon of near-field heat transfer between two objects when subjected to periodic time modulations.
+We utilize the machinery of nonequilibrium Green's function to derive general expressions for the DC energy current in Floquet space.
+Furthermore, we also obtain the energy current under the condition of small driving amplitude.
+The external drivings create a nonequilibrium state, which gives rise to various effects such as heat-transfer enhancement, heat-transfer suppression, and cooling.
+To illustrate these phenomena, we conduct numerical calculations on a system of Coulomb-coupled quantum dots, and specifically investigate the scenario of periodically driving electronic reservoir.
+In our calculations, we employ the $G_0W_0$ approximation, which does not require self-consistent iteration and is suitable for weak Coulomb interaction.
+Our theoretical formalism can be applied to study near-field energy transfer between two metallic plates under periodic time modulations.